UMAprotocol/docs/docs/developers/emp-deployment.md

 - `libudev`
 - `libusb`

 These dependencies are installed on MacOSX by installing the XCode Developer Tools.
-For Linux, the example ubuntu installation command for additional deps is
+For Linux, the example ubuntu installation command for additional steps is:

 ```bash
 sudo apt-get update && sudo apt-get install -y libudev-dev libusb-1.0-0-dev